facebook/react-native-website/docs/new-architecture-library-intro.md

 We can’t convert this call to `this._ref.measure` because `this._ref` is an instance to `ChildComponent`, which is not a HostComponent and thus does not have a `measure` function.

 `ChildComponent` renders a `View`, which is a HostComponent, so we need to get a reference to `View` instead.
 There are typically two approaches to get what we need.
-If the component we need to get the ref from is a function component using `forwardRef` is probably the right choice.
+If the component we need to get the ref from is a function component, using `forwardRef` is probably the right choice.
 If it is a class component with other public methods, adding a public method for getting the ref is an option.
 Here are examples of those two forms:

 #### Using `forwardRef`